Nachtalb/XenianBot/README.md

 ### List of indirect commands:
-- Instagram Auto Link: Turn on `/download_mode` and send links to Instargam posts to auto-download them
 - Download Stickers: Turn on `/download_mode` and send stickers
 - Download Gifs: Turn on `/download_mode` and send videos and gifs
 - Video from URL: Turn on `/download_mode` and send links to videos like a youtube video